nextjournal/markdown/README.md

 - _Cross Platform_: our parser folds tokens emitted by the js library [markdown-it](https://github.com/markdown-it/markdown-it).
 We're reaching out to the JVM by means of [Graal's Polyglot Engine](https://www.graalvm.org/22.1/reference-manual/js/JavaInteroperability/#polyglot-context) while targeting clojurescript is for free.
 - _Focus on data_: parsing yields an AST (à la [Pandoc](https://pandoc.org/using-the-pandoc-api.html#pandocs-architecture)) of clojure nested data representing a structured document.
-- _Hiccup conversion_: a set of convenience functions for transforming parsed data into markup, allowing to configure the tranformation of each markdown node.
+- _Configurable Hiccup conversion_: a set of convenience functions for transforming parsed data into markup, allowing to configure the tranformation of each markdown node.
-- _Extensibility_: a tiny layer for [parsing custom expressions](https://snapshots.nextjournal.com/markdown/build/f1de3e445db8ad0288d787454420867f96d2c323/index.html#/notebooks/parsing_extensibility.clj) at the level of Markdown text leaf nodes.
+- _Extensibility_: a tiny layer for [parsing custom expressions](https://snapshots.nextjournal.com/markdown/build/7f5c1e24aeb3842235bc6175aa55dbd9a96d25d1/index.html#/notebooks/parsing_extensibility.clj) at the level of text leaf nodes.

 ## Usage